|

 • Digital meat thermometer Always cook to temp, not time!

-4. Increase the heat to 225-F and continue to smoke the steaks until they reach an internal temperature of 125-F for medium rare.
-Use a reliable digital meat thermometer.
+Increase the smoker temperature to 225°F and continue smoking until the steaks reach an internal temperature of 125°F for medium-rare.
+Use a reliable digital meat thermometer for the most accurate results because these steaks can cook quickly once they begin heating through.

-5. Top the steaks with garlic butter (optional) and let them rest for 10 minutes before serving.
+Tent the steaks loosely with foil and let them rest for about 10 minutes before serving so the juices can redistribute throughout the meat.

 Chef Jenn’s Tips